Football Championship of the Ukrainian SSR: Historical outlook

-Established as the All-Ukrainian inter-city competition in 1921, later it was included into number of All-Ukrainian Olympiads and Spartakiads.
-During several seasons the competitions were suspended due to football being identified as a "non-proletariat sport".
-Also because of a difficult social cataclysm in 1933 (Holodomor), there was no competitions as well.
+Established as the All-Ukrainian inter-city competition in 1921, it was later included in a number of All-Ukrainian Olympiads and Spartakiads.
+During several seasons, the competitions were suspended due to football being identified as a "non-proletariat sport".
+Also, because of a difficult social cataclysm in 1933 (Holodomor), there were no competitions as well.

-With the establishment of the All-Union competitions in 1936 (united competitions), the republican football competitions in Ukraine were degraded to regional level.
-Since then and before the Great Patriotic War, the champion of Ukraine title was awarded to a team that would place first in the First Group (Persha Hrupa) of championship among sports societies and agencies.
-In 1960 those competitions were suspended and republican title was awarded to the top team of Ukrainian Zone in the Class B (Soviet Second League).
-The consistent and uniform All-Ukrainian Soviet competition take their beginning from 1960 as the first All-Ukrainian league was formed as part of the Soviet Second League, more known back then as the Klass B, with UkrSSR zone.
-In 1964 there were also established lower level republican competitions among collectives of physical culture (KFK).
+With the establishment of the All-Union competitions in 1936 (united competitions), the republican football competitions in Ukraine were degraded to the regional level.
+Since then and before the Great Patriotic War, the champion of Ukraine title was awarded to a team that would place first in the First Group (Persha Hrupa) of the championship among sports societies and agencies.
+In 1960, those competitions were suspended, and the republican title was awarded to the top team of the Ukrainian Zone in the Class B (Soviet Second League).
+The consistent and uniform All-Ukrainian Soviet competition took its beginning from 1960, when the first All-Ukrainian league was formed as part of the Soviet Second League, better known back then as the Klass B, with the UkrSSR zone.
+In 1964, there were also established lower-level republican competitions among collectives of physical culture (KFK).
 In 1970 the Soviet Second League was named as the second group of Klass A for the season, before changing to simply the Soviet Second League.
-For 1990 and 1991 seasons this competition was moved further down the Soviet league levels into the newly formed Soviet Second League B also earlier known as the G group or simply the Third League.
+For the 1990 and 1991 seasons, this competition was moved further down the Soviet league levels into the newly formed Soviet Second League B, also earlier known as the G group or simply the Third League.

 Until World War II up to 11 clubs competed in the Soviet championship.
 Nine clubs from Ukraine participated in the first season of the Soviet competition: Dynamo Kyiv (I Division); Dynamo Dnipropetrovsk and Dynamo Kharkiv (II Division); Dynamo Odesa, Spartak Kharkiv, Ugolschiki Staline, Lokomotyv Kyiv (III Division); Traktor Plant Kharkiv, Stal Dnipropetrovsk (IV Division).
 Later other clubs has entered the competition: Silmash Kharkiv, Frunze Plant Kostiantynivka, Sudostroitel Mykolaiv, and Dzerzhynets Voroshylovhrad.

-The Ukrainian club competition in the Second League had existed and prior to 1963, but was not such an exclusive and consistent part of the Soviet League system.
-In 1970 and 1990 there were few reformations.
-In 1970 the First League was reduced to a single group and, because of that, the Second League extended into upper and lower (B) divisions.
-The lower division was named as the Second League B and for the next season was liquidated.
-In 1990 a similar reform was taken upon the Second League.
-Its 10 regional groups were reduced to just three still by the regional principal while the league was renamed into the Buffer League (West, Center, and East).
-This reform also introduced what was planned to be a fourth level of professional competition allowing each republic to have its own professional league.
-That fourth level competition was named as the Second League, the former name of the Buffer League.
+The Ukrainian club competition in the Second League had existed prior to 1963, but was not such an exclusive and consistent part of the Soviet League system.
+In 1970 and 1990 there were few reforms.
+In 1970, the First League was reduced to a single group and, because of that, the Second League extended into upper and lower (B) divisions.
+The lower division was named the Second League B and, for the next season, was liquidated.
+In 1990, a similar reform was taken upon the Second League.
+Its 10 regional groups were reduced to just three, still by the regional principle, while the league was renamed the Buffer League (West, Center, and East).
+This reform also introduced what was planned to be a fourth level of professional competition, allowing each republic to have its own professional league.
+That fourth level competition was named the Second League, the former name of the Buffer League.